-The Fruta del Norte (FDN) Gold Project is located approximately 9km south-west of the village of San Antonio, within the Cordillera del Cóndor region of Zamora-Chinchipe province, Ecuador, and approximately 80km east-northeast of Loja.
+The Fruta del Norte (FDN) Gold Project is located approximately 9km south-west of the village of San Antonio, within the Cordillera del Cóndor region of Zamora-Chinchipe, Ecuador, and approximately 80km east-northeast of Loja.

 The project is 100% owned by Lundin Gold through its subsidiary Aurelian Ecuador (Aurelian).
-It hosts three concessions, namely Princesa, Emperador and La Zarza, covering an area of approximately 5,000ha, and forms part of a larger property owned by Aurelian, which hosts 33 concessions and an area of approximately 75,000ha.
+It hosts three concessions, namely Princesa, Emperador and La Zarza, covering an area of approximately 5,000ha.
+It also forms part of a larger property owned by Aurelian, which hosts 33 concessions and an area of approximately 75,000ha.

-The feasibility study for the project was completed in June 2016, construction works are expected to start in mid-2017, first production is scheduled for 2020 and full production will be reached in 2021.
+The feasibility study for the project was completed in June 2016 and construction works commenced in mid-2017.
+The mine achieved the first production in November 2019.

-The project is expected to generate approximately 2,000 construction jobs and 900 long-term jobs.
+The project generated approximately 2,000 construction jobs and 900 long-term jobs.

 Fruta del Norte gold project geology and mineralisation

 The FDN deposit is characterised as an intermediate-sulphidation epithermal gold-silver deposit hosted by andesites of the Misahuallí Formation and feldspar porphyry intrusions.
-The ore body measures approximately 1,670m along strike, 700m down dip, and between 150m and 300m-wide.
+The ore body measures approximately 1,670m along strike and 700m down-dip, with a width between 150m and 300m.

-The mineralisation is primarily microscopic in nature and is associated with sulphide and carbonate stockwork veining and brecciation, measuring between 100m and 150m in the central and northern parts of the system.
+The mineralisation is primarily microscopic and associated with sulphide and carbonate stockwork veining and brecciation, measuring between 100m and 150m in the central and northern parts of the system.

 FDN gold project reserves and production

-The project is estimated to produce approximately 4.4Moz of gold and 5.2Moz of silver during its initial mine life, using an average gold recovery rate of 91.7% and average silver recovery rate of 81.5%.
-The average annual gold production rate is estimated to be 340,000oz.
+The project is estimated to produce approximately 4.6Moz of gold and 5.2Moz of silver during its initial mine life, using an average gold recovery rate of 91.7% and average silver recovery rate of 81.6%.
+The average annual gold production rate is estimated to be 310,000oz.

 Mining and processing at Lundin Gold’s flagship project

-The mining method envisaged for the project is the underground mining method integrating transverse open blast hole stoping method followed by loading and hauling.
+The mining method envisaged for the Fruta del Norte Gold project is the underground mining method integrating transverse open blast hole stoping method followed by loading and hauling.

 Infrastructure for the Ecuadorian gold mine